 where we are using the fact that $G/g^{-1}Lg \times_{G/L} G/g^{-1}Lg = G/g^{-1}Lg$ and $G/H_i \times_{G/L} G/g^{-1}Lg = G/H_i \times_{G/g^{-1}Lg} G/g^{-1}Lg = G/H_i$.
 Hence, we can take as a set of generators all irreducible polynomials of the form

 for varying $g \in G$ and $H' \leq g^{-1}Lg$. \end{proof}

 \begin{lem} $\A[G/H]$ is relatively finite-dimensional. \end{lem}

 \begin{proof} Write $T = \A[G/H]$ and $T^0(G/L) = \A^0[G/H](G/L)$ for brevity.
 We prove that $\Res_L^G$ is a finite ring map by induction on the size of $L$.
-Since $T(G/e)$ is a finite type $\Z$-algebra by Theorem \ref{thm:brun}, $\Res_e^G$ is a finite type ring map, hence a finite ring map since all restrictions maps are integral (Lemma \ref{lem:integral}).
+Since $T(G/e)$ is a finite-type $\Z$-algebra by Theorem \ref{thm:brun}, $\Res_e^G$ is a finite-type ring map, hence a finite ring map since all restrictions maps are integral (Lemma \ref{lem:integral}).

 Now suppose $L \leq G$.
 It is clear from definition that every irreducible polynomial in $T(G/L)$ is either in $T^0(G/L)$ or is of the form $\Tr_K^L(x)$ for some $x \in T(G/K)$, $K \lneq L$.
 By Frobenius reciprocity, $\Res_L^G(y)$ where $y \in T(G/G)$ acts by multiplication on $\Tr_K^L(x)$ via